kmanc/be_my_guest/docs/index.md

 ### Make it control the screen

+For some reason my Raspberry Pi was having trouble with SSH out-of-the-box.
+After some Googling I found out it was because of some flags set in the packets being sent; I was able to fix it by running the following command, substituting in the IP address of my Raspberry Pi.

+`ssh pi@pis.ip.add.res 'echo "IPQoS cs0 cs0" | sudo tee -a /etc/ssh/sshd_config && echo done`

 Having finished configuring a Raspberry Pi to connect to my home network and accept an SSH connection, I needed to prepare it to display a QR code to the e-ink screen.
 My first step was to solder the header pins to the board and figure out what pins on the screen had to connect to what pins on the board.
 [Waveshare's documentation](https://www.waveshare.com/wiki/4.2inch_e-Paper_Module_Manual#Users_Guides_of_Raspberry_Pi) is pretty helpful in this regard; because my screen had the cables connected to the screen already all I had to do was put them on the corresponding header pin

 [![image_not_found](/assets/images/waveshare_eink_pins.png)](https://raw.githubusercontent.com/kmanc/wifi_qr/main/docs/assets/images/waveshare_eink_pins.png)